All posts

 With its lower initial investment, faster time-to-market, and potential geographical reach, cross-border shipping offers a flexible and effective way of serving the region.
 As a result, cross-border shipping is more suitable for testing demand in the market compared to using a traditional local distribution model.

-Tapping into Southeast Asia’s eCommerce market through a cross-border model may be lucrative, but also challenging.
+Tapping into Asia’s eCommerce market through a cross-border model may be lucrative, but also challenging.

 While ASEAN countries are part of the same trading bloc, each have their own customs regulations.
 When shipping to multiple ASEAN countries, staying up-to-date on all their changes to customs regulations could be difficult and time-consuming.